top of page

 You may face heavy snowfall or strong winds that could potentially disrupt travel plans.

-Average temps are - Bergen +2oC to +6oC and Kirkenes -10oC to -4oC
+Average temps are - Bergen +2oC to +6oC and Kirkenes -10oC to -4oC.

 1. Limited Daylight

 In winter, daylight hours in Norway are short, leaving limited time for sightseeing and outdoor activities.
+Indoor areas become more social and inviting.

 1. Cold Temperatures